Execs: US casinos learned some useful lessons from pandemic

 But the forced shutdowns and highly regulated recoveries also taught the industry useful lessons that will endure even after the pandemic is a distant memory, panelists at a major casino conference said Thursday.

-Speaking at the East Coast Gaming Congress, executives from major gambling companies said the changes they were forced to make because of the pandemic had some benefits.
+Speaking at the East Coast Gaming Congress, executives from several major regional gambling companies and one of the world’s largest said the changes they were forced to make because of the pandemic had some benefits.

-“We learned lessons that can’t be unlearned,” said Thomas Reeg, CEO of Caesars Entertainment.

-“It forced us and gave us the ability to say to our guests that things that used to be viewed as an entitlement, maybe they don’t need them as much as they thought they did,” added Jim Allen, chairman of Hard Rock International.
-“Do you need a buffet?
-Should you have a buffet?”

 The conference was held in the Hard Rock casino in Atlantic City, whose buffet is still operating.
 Some of Hard Rock’s casinos in other states, including Florida, offer buffets while others do not.